AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 3.md

 \Delta DSL = - E (\pm G) +D+C+O+I+T
 $$

 $-E$ is eustatic sea-level change.
-Volume of water in the oceans
+Volume of water in the oceans.
+Affected by land-ice volume and thermal expansion/shrinkage

+$G$ = gravitational correction due to nearby mass, e.g. ice or heavy rock types

+$D$ = deposition of sediments.
+Ranging from a few mm per year in distal floodplains up ro several cm/year in coastal mangroves.

+$C+O+I+T$ = soil and subsurface processes.
+When this is negative, we have land subsidence.
+Land subsidence is a natural process of compaction.
+More sedimentation means more loading means higher rates of subsidence.
+You also have tectonic activity affecting things.
+Land subsidence can be accellerated by human activities that increase physical loading or change the hydrogeological situation by for example draining fluids like groundwater.